Vern Cotter: Bay of Plenty

+Crusaders

 During the 2004 Super 12 season, Cotter was made forwards coach of the Crusaders, when the side finished runners-up to the ACT Brumbies.
 He continued in his post as forwards coach through the 2005 season when the Crusaders won the competition, and the side retained their title in the 2006 season.

 Clermont

 Top 14

 In 2006, Cotter was made Head Coach of ASM Clermont Auvergne for the 2006–07 Top 14 season when Clermont finished runners-up behind Stade Français.
 The following year, Cotter coached the side to 20 out of 26 victories in the regular season, finishing first in the table before the knock-out stages.
 However, Clermont finished second overall, losing to Toulouse in the Grand Final.
 For the third successive year under Cotter, Clermont lost the final in the 2008–09 Top 14 season, but did win their first title in 2009–10 after beating Perpignan in the final.
 In the 2010–11, 2011–12 and 2012–13 seasons Clermont were knocked out in the semi-finals.
 However, in Cotters final season in charge of Clermont, Clermont were knocked out in the quarter-finals, losing at home 22–16 to defending champions Castres.
 This loss was also Clermont's first loss at home in 77 matches, which dates back to the 16–13 loss to Biarritz in Round 13 of the 2009–10 Top 14 season.